LambdaLabs/lambda-docs/docs/education/linux-usage/air-gapped-lambda-stack.md

 1. Unmount the filesystem, then unplug the USB stick.

-## Copy the Lambda Stack repository and other files to the air-gapped system
+## Copy the Lambda Stack repository and related files to the air-gapped system

 1. Plug the USB stick into the air-gapped system.
 Mount the filesystem if it's not automatically mounted and use `cd` to change into the filesystem mount